jdc-cunningham/rusty-shenanigans/devlog.md

 10/21/2023

-ugh... lost my sl history
+ugh... lost my git history

 I'm doing this on an Asus C100P Chromebook running Xenial XFCE on an SD Card on VS Code